in-depth phil. of sci.

 So let's see what all the fuss is about...

 A time traveler goes back in time and kills his grandfather, thus terminating his family lineage and making it impossible for him to have been born.
 Sounds plausible, and makes for a great story.
 But what parameters must be resolved in order for this 'Grandfather Paradox' to actually make real sense.
+The Time Traveler's Guide check-list of things "not to carry with you" - No. 1: Guns.

 Most of us are familiar with this standard sci-fi version, of messing with the sequential continuum of time, a puzzle which has captured the imagination of writers and Hollywood directors for more than a century.
-However, a curious anomaly usually arises in these cases, where one moment of time can have duplicate individuals running about.
+Firstly, a curious anomaly usually arises in these cases, where one moment of time can have duplicate individuals running about.
 They may even come face to face with one another: Younger and older versions of the same person existing at the same time.
 "Back To The Future", the quintessential Hollywood time travel trilogy, is full of such fanciful scenarios, brilliantly told and masterfully filmed.

 However, stuffing an already crowded planet with more junk in the form of a human being from another time that is not supposed to be in this present moment is an extraordinarily liberal concept, with an undeniably implausible bases in scientific reality.
-Has our time traveler not just altered the entire cosmos, merely be materializing in a moment he was not supposed to be in, and taking up space?
+Has our time traveler not just altered the entire cosmos, merely be materializing in a moment he was not entitled to be in, and taking up space?
 One cannot just add matter to a closed system.
 What about all the other atomic particles inhabiting that very spot?
 A nuclear explosion springs to mind.

 Never mind, we film buffs and midnight oil burners don't really care; it's all about entertainment value, who gives a toss whether it actually works?